Come closer, dear reader.

 Tropes found in the book:

 - Abusive Parents: A recurring theme.
-All the parents in the besides Pea's are awful to their kids.
+All the parents in the book besides Pea's are awful to their kids.

 - Despereaux's dad actually helps him go to the dungeon and, unlike his mother, doesn't protest the idea because the Council commanded that he go.